ishiyakazuo/CH551-4NES4SNES/README.md

 # Wait, 12 buttons?
 But an SNES controller only has 8...
 You're right!
 But I originally built my 4NES4SNES variant to support 12 buttons because I made my own "SNES" controllers (two 4021 shift registers cascaded), which allows me to access the additional 4 buttons.
 You can use actual SNES controllers with this version as well, but buttons 9-12 will never fire.
 (It's sort of the same as using NES controllers with it -- you'll only ever see 4 of the buttons fire, even though more than 4 show up to the OS.)

-# Current Status
+# Current Status (NES/SNES)
 - It works!
 SNES controller support tested on actual hardware as of 2020/02/09.
 - NOTE: If downloaded prior to 2020/02/16, there was an issue with Windows PCs detecting it properly.
 New version fixes this.

-- PlayStation controller digital inputs work, but the analog sticks and buttons do not yet work properly.
-(Nothing works when NUM_AXES is defined to be 6 or 8 -- define NUM_AXES as 2 for digital only mode.)
+# Current Status (PlayStation)
+- DualShock and DualShock 2 work, with some caveats:
+  - L2/R2 analog function doesn't yet work
+  - Analog mode won't turn off, even if you press the button (code always expects analog mode anyway, so this doesn't hurt anything).
+- Original digital pad is still untested.